WICG/indexed-db-observers/EXPLAINER.md

   includeValues: false,      // includes the 'value' of each change in the change array
   includeTransaction: false, // includes a readonly transaction in the observer callback
   excludeRecords: false,     // records are excluded (null)
-  onlyExternal:   false      // only listen for changes from other browsing contexts }
+  onlyExternal:   false,     // only listen for changes from other browsing contexts
+  ranges:         null       // An optional map of object store name to IDBKeyRange objects.
+}
 ```

 By default, the observer is only given the keys of changed items and no transaction.
  * If `includeValues` is specified, then values for all `put` and `add` will be included.
 However, these values can be large depending on your use of the IndexedDB.
  * If `includeTransaction` is specified, then this creates a readonly transaction for the objectstores that you're observing every time the observer function is called.
 This transaction provides a snapshot of the post-commit state.
 This does not go through the normal transaction queue, but can delay subsequent transactions on the observer's object stores.
 The transaction is active during the callback, and becomes inactive at the end of the callback task or microtask.
+ * If `ranges` is populated, then each object store that the observer is observing will only observe the key range that is stored in this `ranges` map.

 #### Observer Function
+The objserver function will be called whenever a transaction is successfully completed on the applicable object store/s.
+The changes given to the function will be the 'culled' changes of each transaction (see [Culling](#culling) below).
+There is one observer callback per applicable transaction.

-The observer function will begin being called when the transaction it is created from is completed.
+The observer functionality starts after the the transaction the observer was created in is completed.
 This allows the creator to read the 'true' state of the world before the observer starts.
 In other words, this allows the developer to control exactly when the observing begins.

-The passed function will be called whenever a transaction is successfully completed on the given object store/s.
-The changes given to the function will be the 'culled' changes of each transaction.
-There is one observer callback per applicable transaction.

 The function will continue observing until either the database connection used to create the transaction is closed (and all pending transactions have completed), or `stop()` is called on the observer.